lunarmodules/ldoc/docs/doc.md

 ## Basic Usage

-The command-line options are:

-    @plain
-    ldoc, a documentation generator for Lua, vs 0.5 -d,--dir (default docs) output directory
-      -o,--output  (default 'index') output name
-      -v,--verbose          verbose
-      -a,--all              show local functions, etc, in docs -q,--quiet            suppress output
-      -m,--module           module docs as text
-      -s,--style (default !) directory for style sheet (ldoc.css)
-      -l,--template (default !) directory for template (ldoc.ltp)
-      -1,--one              use one-column output layout
-      -p,--project (default ldoc) project name
-      -t,--title (default Reference) page title
-      -f,--format (default plain) formatting - can be markdown, discount or plain -b,--package  (default .) top-level package basename (needed for module(...))
-      -x,--ext (default html) output file extension
-      -c,--config (default config.ld) configuration name
-      --dump                debug output dump
-      --filter (default none) filter output as Lua data (e.g pl.pretty.dump)
-      <file> (string) source file or directory containing source

 For example, to process all files in the 'lua' directory:

     $ ldoc lua
     output written to docs/

 Thereafter the `docs` directory will contain `index.html` which points to individual modules in the `modules` subdirectory.
 The `--dir` flag can specify where the output is generated, and will ensure that the directory exists.
 The output structure is like LuaDoc: there is an `index.html` and the individual modules are in the `modules` subdirectory.
+This applies to all project-level types, so that you can also get `scripts`, `examples` and `topics` directories.

 If your modules use `module(...)` then the module name has to be deduced.
 If `ldoc` is run from the root of the package, then this deduction does not need any help - e.g. if your package was `foo` then `ldoc foo` will work as expected.
 If we were actually in the `foo` directory then `ldoc -b .. .` will correctly deduce the module names.
-Another example would be generating documentation for LuaDoc itself:
+An example would be generating documentation for LuaDoc itself:

     $ ldoc -b .. /path/to/luadoc

-Without the `-b` setting the base of the package to  the _parent_ of the directory, then implicit modules like `luadoc.config` will be incorrectly placed in the global namespace.
+Without the `-b` setting the base of the package to  the _parent_ of the directory, implicit modules like `luadoc.config` will be incorrectly placed in the global namespace.

 For new-style modules, that don't use `module()`, it is recommended that the module comment has an explicit `@module PACKAGE.NAME`.
 If it does not, then `ldoc` will still attempt to deduce the module name, but may need help with `--package/-b` as above.

 `format = 'markdown'` can be used in your `config.ld` and will be used to process summaries and descriptions.
 This requires [markdown.lua](http://www.frykholm.se/files/markdown.lua) by Niklas Frykholm to be installed (this can be most easily done with `luarocks install markdown`.)
-A much faster alternative is [lua-discount](http://asbradbury.org/projects/lua-discount/) which you can use by setting `format` to 'discount' after installing using `luarocks install lua-discount`)
+A much faster alternative is [lua-discount](http://asbradbury.org/projects/lua-discount/) which you can use by setting `format` to 'discount' after installing using `luarocks install lua-discount`)  The [discount](http://www.pell.portland.or.us/~orc/Code/discount/) Markdown processor additionally has more features than the pure Lua version, such as PHP-Extra style tables.

 A special case is if you simply say 'ldoc .'.
 Then there _must_ be a `config.ld` file available in the directory, and it can specify the file: